Benefits of ERP – Singapore Stories

-One thing that ERP does very well in integrating business processes from sales, purchase, inventory, manufacturing, services, project, operations to finance.
+One thing that ERP does very well is integrating long business processes to finance.
 This integration is a unique critical advantage of ERP.
 No other software solution can match.

 However, I am not recommending that all your business processes should be in one ERP system.
 Some of the functionalities, such as payroll, are often better to do in separate software for data privacy reasons.